uwsampl/relay-bench/README.md

 - `tvm_remote` (optional, string): TVM fork to use for tvm_branch's functionality
 - `tvm_branch` (optional, string): If indicated, the experiment will check out the specified branch from the `tvm_remote` repo and build that variant of TVM for the experiment
 - `rerun_setup` (optional, boolean): If indicated and the experiment has a `setup.sh`, this will force the setup to be rerun regardless of whether the experiment has changed.
 Defaults to false.
+- `telemetry_rate` (optional, integer): If indicated, the number in this field will overwrite the timespan between two data collections of the telemetry process, else, the value will be that in the top-level dashboard configuration.
 - `priority` (optional, int): If the dashboard is not set to run experiments in random order, the priority will be used to decide the experiment ordering.
 If unspecified, the priority will default to 0.
 The highest-priority experiments will run first.
 Ties will be broken by lexicographic order by experiment directory name.
 (This mechanism is included primarily for debugging purposes, like determining if the experiment ordering affects the results.
 Experiments should not rely on running in any particular order, however.)

 Each script will be executed from its own directory so they don't have to use absolute addresses everywhere.